Suicide of Renata Kambolina: Investigation

-The Investigative Committee opened a criminal investigation into Renata's death.
-Renata's mother was charged under Article 110 of the Criminal Code of the Russian Federation for 'driving her to suicide'.
+The Investigative Committee of the Russian Federation initiated a criminal investigation into Kambolina's death.
+Following the initial inquiry, Kambolina's mother was charged under Article 110 of the Criminal Code of Russia for incitement to suicide.

-On May 21, 2016, Renata's case materials from Vladivostok were transferred for additional investigation to Moscow.
-According to the investigator, "possibly due to the public outcry, the capital requested the criminal case for verification."
-In late 2016, the Russian Investigative Committee closed the investigation into Renata's death, concluding that she had voluntarily died by suicide.
-According to the dead girl's mother, the investigation into leaked photos from the scene of the incident to the Internet was also closed.
-No perpetrators were found.
+On May 21, 2016, the case files were transferred from Vladivostok to Moscow for additional review.
+According to the presiding investigator, the criminal case was requested by federal authorities for verification, potentially due to the significant public outcry surrounding the incident.
+In late 2016, the Investigative Committee closed the investigation into Kambolina's death, concluding that she had voluntarily died by suicide.
+According to statements by Kambolina's mother, the separate investigation regarding the unauthorized leak of crime scene photographs to the internet was also closed without identifying any perpetrators.